-4. FURTHER OBSERVATIONS
+5. FURTHER OBSERVATIONS

-Besides the findings discussed in Section 3, we further noted the following two interesting observations that are worth mentioning.
+Besides the findings discussed in Section 4, we further noted the following two interesting observations that are worth mentioning.

-FinTech-related units: In Table 2, we analyzed the numbers and the percentages of sample universities which offer FinTech education at the specialization and degree levels.
+FinTech-related units: In Table 4, we analyzed the numbers and the percentages of sample universities which offer FinTech education at the specialization and degree levels.
 Here we focus on FinTech education at the unit level.
-Among all the FinTech-related units offered, more of them are at the postgraduate level than at the undergraduate level.
+Among all the FinTech-related units offered, more of them are postgraduate level than at the at the undergraduate level.
 Consider two examples.
 First, the 7 offering universities in VIC altogether offer a total of 4 and 13 FinTech-related units at the undergraduate and postgraduate levels, respectively.
 Second, the 4 offering universities in NSW only offer FinTech-related units at the postgraduate level.
 This observation is consistent with the general view that the curriculum and content of a postgraduate degree are more focused and specialized than an undergraduate degree (Maddocks, 2020).

 Hosting schools: In almost all the offering universities, their FinTech education (at the unit, specialization, and degree levels) and training are offered or hosted by the business schools (e.g., finance) rather than by technical-oriented schools (e.g., information technology).
 This can be understood as FinTech is not a purely technical area, so people generally think that its teaching should be delivered by business-focused or financial-focused faculty members, who are often resided in business schools rather than in IT schools.
 However, Barrett (2018) observed that many faculty staff members of business schools find themselves not technically competent enough to teach the "technology" aspect of FinTech (which is new and ever-changing).
-Thus, as FinTech education develops and matures, it would be wise for teaching collaboration between the business and IT faculties.